eza-community/eza/man/eza.1.md

 : List numeric user and group IDs.

 `-O`, `--flags`
-: List file flags.
-See chflags(1) for a list of file flags and their meanings.
-(Mac and BSD only)
+: List file flags on Mac and BSD systems and file attributes on Windows systems.
+By default, Windows attributes are displayed in a long form.
+To display in attributes as single character set the environment variable `EZA_WINDOWS_ATTRIBUTES=short`.
+On BSD systems see chflags(1) for a list of file flags and their meanings.

 `-S`, `--blocksize`
 : List each file’s size of allocated file system blocks.